History of IBM magnetic disk drives: IBM 3340

 The IBM 3340 Direct Access Storage Facility, code-named Winchester, was introduced in March 1973 for use with IBM System/370.
 Three models were announced, the 3340-A2 with two drives and a controller, the models B2 (two drives) and B1 (one drive).
 B-units can connect to the model A2 to a maximum of eight drives.

 It uses removable data modules that included the head and arm assembly; an access door of the data module opens or closes during a mechanical load/unload process to connect the data module to the drive; unlike previous disk packs and cartridges there is no cover to remove during the insertion process.
 Access time is 25 millisecond and data transfers at 885 kB/s.
 Three versions of the removable IBM 3348 Data Module were sold, one with 35 megabyte capacity, another with 70 megabytes, the third also has 70 megabytes, of which 500 kilobytes were accessible with fixed heads for faster access.
 The 3340 also uses error correction.
 It was withdrawn in 1984.

 The 3340 was developed in San Jose under the leadership of Ken Haughton.
-Early on the design was focused on two removable 30 megabyte modules.
+Early on, the design was focused on two removable 30 megabyte modules.
 Because of this 30/30 configuration, the code name Winchester was selected after the famous Winchester .30-30 rifle; subsequently the capacities were increased, but the code name stuck.

 One significant aspect of this product, and the reason that disk drives in general became known as "Winchester technology", was that this head design was very low cost and did not require the heads to be unloaded from the media.
 Winchester technology allowed the head to land and take off from the disk media as the disk spun up and down.
 This resulted in very significant savings and a large reduction of complexity of the head and arm actuating mechanism.
 This head design rapidly became a standard design within the disk drive manufacturing community.

 Up into the early 1990s the term Winchester or Winnie was used for hard disk drives in general long after the introduction of the 3340, but is no longer in common use in most parts of the world.

 IBM 3344

-The IBM 3344 is similar to the 3340, except that it uses fixed media rather than removable 3348 data modules, each spindle has 4 logical drives each with the capacity of a 3348–70, there is no A (head of string) model and it is only available in dual drive models.
+The IBM 3344 is similar to the 3340, except that it uses fixed media rather than removable 3348 data modules, each spindle has four logical drives each with the capacity of a 3348–70, there is no A (head of string) model and it is only available in dual drive models.
 The 3344-B2F is identical to the 3344-B2 except that both drives have fixed heads over some cylinders.
 Both 3344-B2 and 3344-B2F require a 3340-A2 or 3340-A2F as head of string.
+Inside, the 3344 is exactly the same as IBM 3350, the difference is only in the microcode in the control unit.